 I still have an abundance of Roma tomatoes so the simplest thing to make is tomato sauce that can be converted to pasta sauce, pizza sauce, soup or enchilada sauce.
 Rather than re-post how to can tomato sauce you can check my recent link:

-This time I ran the cored tomatoes through my tomato press which removes the skins and seeds.
+This time I ran the cored tomatoes through my Food Strainer and Sauce Maker which removes the skins and seeds.
 Most of the tomato goodness I ran through two or three times to yield the most pulp.

 Tomato Powder can be added to soups and stews later for some additional thickness and flavor.
 The powder can be re-hydrated and added to any recipe calling for tomato paste, tomato sauce, or tomato juice,